manaljosid/Smartknob/README.md

 # Smartknob
-A smartknob clone based on the original project found at https://github.com/scottbez1/smartknob.
+A smartknob clone based on the [original project](https://github.com/scottbez1/smartknob) from Scott Bezek.

 A couple changes are implemented including:
 - Change of microcontroller from ESP32 to RP2040